What To Wear to a Bartending Interview

 Research the Dress Code of the Establishment You’re Interviewing For

-Your interview outfit says everything about you before you even sit down or say a word.
+Your interview outfit says everything about you before you sit down or speak.
 It will give the interviewer a glimpse into your personal style, grooming habits, and how seriously you take the job.

 You first want to find out if the establishment you’re applying for has a dress code.
 This may be posted on their website or can be found by stopping by and observing the workers or asking a friend who works there.

-There is a wide range of what is considered acceptable interview attire in the food and beverage industry, but it’s best to err on the side of being more professional than not.
+There is a wide range of acceptable interview attire in the food and beverage industry, but it’s best to err on the side of being more professional than not.
 Always strive for clean lines, simple colours, and clothes that fit you well.

 How To Prepare for a Bartending Interview With No Experience